Sally Kate May

-Sally Kate May, usually cited as Sally K. May, (born in 1979) is an Australian archaeologist and anthropologist.
+Sally Kate May, usually cited as Sally K. May, (born in Adelaide, 1979) is an Australian archaeologist and anthropologist.
 She is an Associate Professor of Archaeology and Museum Studies at the University of Adelaide, Australia.
 She is a specialist in Indigenous Australian rock art and Australian ethnographic museum collections.

 Education

 May obtained an honours from Flinders University in 2001 under the supervision of Professor Claire Smith and Professor Mark Staniforth.
-Her thesis was titled The Last Frontier? acquiring the American-Australian Scientific Expedition Ethnographic Collection 1948.
+Her thesis, on the 1948 American-Australian Scientific Expedition to Arnhem Land, was titled The Last Frontier?: acquiring the American-Australian Scientific Expedition Ethnographic Collection 1948.
 She obtained a PhD in 2006 from the Australian National University, supervised by Professor Howard Morphy, Professor Jon Altman and Dr Luke Taylor.
 Her thesis, titled Karrikadjurren – Creating Community with an Art Centre in Indigenous Australia used archaeological and ethnographic methods to explore the ongoing significance of art-making in Aboriginal communities in Arnhem Land.
 She carried out fieldwork collaboratively with artists from the Injalak Arts centre in Gunbalanya.

 Career

-After completing her PhD, May was employed as a lecturer in archaeology at Flinders University.
+After completing her PhD (2002-06), May was employed as a lecturer in archaeology at Flinders University.
 She was a Postdoctoral Research Fellow and a Chief Investigator on the Australian Research Council funded project "Picturing change: 21st Century perspectives on recent Australian rock art, especially that from the European contact period" which ran from 2008 to 2011 and was led by Professor Paul Taçon.
 She was also a Chief Investigator on the ARC-funded project "Wellington Range rock art in a global context" which ran 2016–2018.
-In 2009, she was appointed a lecturer at the Australian National University, and in 2017 she joined PERAHU as a senior research fellow.
-She currently directs the project "Pathways: people, landscape, and rock art" which runs from 2018 to 2024.
+In 2009, she was appointed a lecturer at the Australian National University, and in 2017 she joined the Place Evolution and Rock Art Heritage Unit (PERAHU) as a senior research fellow.
+She directed the project "Pathways: people, landscape, and rock art" 2018–2024.

 May is best known as a scholar of rock art, particularly so-called Contact rock art traditions in Australia.
 She has also collaborated on research into rock art in China and Europe.
 More broadly, she has published monographs and edited collections concerning the archaeology of art, the archaeology and history of Macassan traders in northern Australia, and the history of collectors of Aboriginal Australian materials.

 May has been involved in the management of the world heritage listed Kakadu National Park, serving on the Kakadu research advisory committee and consulting as an outside expert on the park management plan.

 May's collection of filmed oral histories and other materials from her previous and ongoing research around Gunbalanya, Injalak Hill and Kakadu is archived at AIATSIS.